 There seems to be a universal hatred for the use of ethanol in gasoline on this board.
 In my opinion, a little ethanol in gasoline is not a bad thing.
 If you are not interested in 15,000 words on why and just want your bike to run better, skip ahead to the section titled Corrective Action.
 I plan to steer clear of the political and environmental aspects of ethanol and focus on the technical ones (although economics will undoubtedly enter the picture).
 My thinking is that since E10 is gasoline where I live and its ethanol content is already subsidized, I may as well make the best of it.

 Back in the early days of aviation when the maximum compression ratio on gasoline was around 5:1, ethanol was recognized as a “superior” fuel because it allowed a compression ratio of 7:1.
 But it was comparatively expensive and required a much greater volume to do the same work (in other words, the miles per gallon was poor).
 Long before the idea of octane rating was even conceived, ethanol was known to inhibit engine “knock.”
-Today we assign pure ethanol an octane number of 98 based on the (R+M)/2 method (which is the method by which pump gas is labeled).
+Today we assign pure ethanol an octane number of 98 based on the (RON+MON)/2 method (which is the method by which pump gas is labeled in the USA).
 However, its Blending Octane Number is much higher.
 When ethanol is added to gasoline, the resulting octane rating of the blend is more than a straight linear blending equation would predict.
+For example, 10% ethanol in gasoline typically yields a three-number increase in RON and a two-number increase in MON.
 This makes ethanol a very economical octane booster and – in my opinion – offers a compelling argument for its inclusion in gasoline.